superstar54/weas/docs/source/atoms/edit.rst

 Selection
 =======================

-- `Click` the atom to select it.
+- `Click` an atom to select it.
 Click again to deselect.
-- `Shift + drag` to select multiple atoms with a box.
-Support accumulation of selection.
+- `Shift + drag` to box-select multiple atoms (selection accumulates).
-- `Shift + Alt + drag` to select multiple atoms with a lasso.
-Support accumulation of selection.
+- `Shift + Alt + drag` to lasso-select multiple atoms (selection accumulates).

 Advanced Selection
 -------------------
-Draw a mesh primitive to select atoms inside the mesh.
+Draw a mesh primitive and select atoms inside it.

 Group-based Selection
 ----------------------
-You can tag atoms into named groups and select them later by group name.
+Tag atoms into named groups and select them later by group name.
 Each atom can belong to multiple groups.

 Example (JS):